 Concord, MA

-If you want to visit Walden Pond, made famous by Henry David Thoreau, you’ll need to head to Concord, MA.
+If you want to visit Walden Pond, made famous by Henry David Thoreau, you must head to Concord, MA.
 Located about 40 minutes from Boston, Concord is also home to Minute Man National Historical Park.
 If you don’t have a car or don’t want to drive, there’s also a commuter rail station in Concord.

 If you do choose to drive, you can also visit Lexington, home of historic sites from the Revolutionary War.
 Head to Lexington Common (Battle Green), the start of the American Revolution.
 History lovers may enjoy the Liberty Ride, a guided tour through Lexington and Concord with costumed guides.